Opioid intoxicationIntoxication - opioids

 Exams and Tests

-Testing will depend on the physician’s concern for additional medical problems.
+Testing will depend on the health care provider's concern for additional medical problems.
+Tests may include:

 - Blood chemistries and liver function tests such as CHEM-20

-- CBC (complete blood count) measures red and white blood cells, and platelets, which help blood to clot
+- CBC (complete blood count) to measure red and white blood cells, and platelets, which help blood to clot

 - Toxicology (poison) screening